Thermidorians

+The Thermidorians (Thermidoriens, named after the month of Thermidor) were a political group during the First French Republic.
+They formed in 1794 and dominated the last year of the National Convention, which during this phase became known as the Thermidorian Convention (Convention thermidorienne), and the Directory government until the rise of Napoleon Bonaparte to power in 1799.

 History

-The group was named for the Thermidorian Reaction in 1794, when its members—led by Paul Barras, Jean-Lambert Tallien and Joseph Fouché—formed a coup d'état against Maximilien Robespierre and Louis Antoine de Saint-Just, who were executed with their supporters on 27 July 1794.
+The group was named for the Thermidorian Reaction in 1794, when its members—led by Paul Barras, Jean-Lambert Tallien and Joseph Fouché — ousted Maximilien Robespierre and Louis Antoine de Saint-Just, who were executed with their supporters on 27 July 1794.
 The deputies that supported the Reaction were the following: